silvacms/documentation/source/silva/contents/base.rst

 .. note::

-   Not only extension content are added into Zope like this, official Silva content as well.
-For instance to add a new folder, you should
+   Not only extension content are added into Zope this way, official Silva content as well.
+For instance, here follows how to add a new folder.
-   do:

    .. code-block:: python